The Ultimate Guide to Internet Censorship

 Support Free Media Organizations and Alternative Publications

-Similar to the above, there are a number of free press organizations who campaign for a free and independent media.
+A healthy society is absolutely dependent on a free press.
+There are a number of free press organizations who campaign for a free and independent media.
 These include The Committee to Protect Journalists, The American Civil Liberties Union (ACLU), The Society of Professional Journalists, and The Freedom of the Press Foundation.
-A healthy society is absolutely dependent on a free press.

 Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process, as we adhere to a strict testing methodology.

-10. Conclusion – How to Avoid Censorship in an Era of Censorship Enforcement
+10. Conclusion: How to Avoid Censorship in an Era of Enforcement

 In the meantime, best practices must be adhered to.
-A VPN is a necessity and is the first and most important step.
-After this, private messaging and social media sites should be selected over Facebook, Twitter, and Instagram.
+A VPN is a necessity, and is the first and most important step.
+After this, private messaging and social media sites should be selected over Facebook, X, and Instagram.
 Gmail should be replaced with an encrypted email service and a private search engine should help to keep your queries safe.

 We review vendors based on rigorous testing and research, and also take into account your feedback and our affiliate commission with providers.
 Some providers are owned by our parent company.